• Give

 About

-Emmanuel Garcia is a community organizer and founder of Vives Q, a public program for and by the Latinx LGBTQ community in Chicago.
+Emmanuel G. is a community organizer and founder of Vives Q, a public program for and by the Latinx LGBTQ community in Chicago.
 Garcia’s started fundraising as a youth when he co-founded the Association of Latinos/as Motivating Action (ALMA) Scholarship; an award that is given annually to two Latinx LGBTQ youth.
 Before joining the staff at Crossroads Fund, he led a social marketing campaign in Cicero, IL that addressed homophobia, transphobia, and HIV/AIDS stigma within the Latinx community.
 Emmanuel is a former Lisa Fittko intern and board of directors at Crossroads Fund.

-Lizette Garza
+Lizette G.

-Lizette Garza
+Lizette G.

 • Crossroad Fund's